Shahnameh: Legacy

-After my death will send me praise.

 Many Persian literary figures, historians and biographers have praised Ferdowsi and the Shahnameh.
 The Shahnameh is considered by many to be the most important piece of work in Persian literature.

 Western writers have also praised the Shahnameh and Persian literature in general.
 Persian literature has been considered by such thinkers as Goethe as one of the four main bodies of world literature.
 Goethe was inspired by Persian literature, which moved him to write his West-Eastern Divan.
 Goethe wrote:

 When we turn our attention to a peaceful, civilized people, the Persians, we must—since it was actually their poetry that inspired this work—go back to the earliest period to be able to understand more recent times.
 It will always seem strange to the historians that no matter how many times a country has been conquered, subjugated and even destroyed by enemies, there is always a certain national core preserved in its character, and before you know it, there re-emerges a long-familiar native phenomenon.
 In this sense, it would be pleasant to learn about the most ancient Persians and quickly follow them up to the present day at an all the more free and steady pace.